 No wonder choosing one material isn’t easy.
 In fact, there are many considerations when specifying materials for instrumentation lines, hydraulic power, chemical injection, deluge systems, and much more.

 That’s where Swagelok can help.
 We’ve been fighting corrosion since 1947.
-We simplify selection with our deep understanding of factors that contribute to corrosion, as well as the special properties of materials that help fight it.
-We use materials that contain alloys, metals that contain two or more elements that help our products perform better.
+We simplify selection with our deep understanding of factors that contribute to corrosion, as well as the properties of materials that help fight it.
+We use alloys with at least two, but often up to ten different elements in optimized concentrations which give our materials superior corrosion resistance that helps our products perform better.

 With stringent quality control measures, expert-led instruction, and authorized sales and service center support, Swagelok offers unmatched expertise in the world’s toughest environments.
 We make material selection a matter of confidence for our customers.